pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 ![image](https://user-images.githubusercontent.com/105908253/226147440-b2abd770-98f9-4bac-ae96-02757d398b51.png)

 # Value, Wage & Release Clause:
-The above columns had data type issues and the values with suffixes ‘M & k’ in front.
+The above columns had data type issues and inconsistent values.
+The values with suffixes ‘M & k’.
 Where M is for millions, ‘K’ for thousands and ‘€’ for euro.

 ![image](https://user-images.githubusercontent.com/105908253/226147465-cfd6fd02-1f1b-41da-8fa1-8be6d112822d.png)

 To normalize the values, the ‘€’, ‘K’ & ‘M’ was removed.
-A custom column was created to to multiply the values with ‘K’ by 1000 and values with ‘M’ by 1000000 using the formula below.
+A custom column was created to multiply the values with ‘K’ by 1000 and values with ‘M’ by 1000000 using the formula below.
 =IF Text.Contains([value],”M”) then Number.From(Text.beforeDelimiter([value],”M”))*1000000 else Number.From(Text.BeforeDelimiter([value],”K”))*1000)
 The data type was converted to whole number and the column remained.